venoblin/download-file-sorter/README.md

 ## About The Project

-Download File Sorter is a Python script designed to automate the process of organizing downloaded files into predefined directories.
+Download File Sorter is a Python script designed to automate the process of organizing downloaded files into predefined directories in a Linux system.
 By analyzing file extensions, the script intelligently sorts files into user-defined directories, such as Documents, Images, Videos, Music, and more.
 This saves you time and effort, keeping your downloads folder neat and organized.